ekholmst/regenopt/README.md

 # regenopt

-A method and code for optimizing the regeneration of a spruce-dominated stand infected by *Heterobasidion* root rot disease.
+A method and code for optimizing the regeneration of a spruce-dominated stand infected by Heterobasidion root rot disease.
 Please see the publication by E. Holmström et al. (in preparation) for details.

 To run the code on the command line, give the following command:

 `python3 regenopt.py stand.csv`

 where `stand.csv` is the path to a file containing the stand data.
 See the header of regenopt.py as well as parameters.py for details.
+An example stand is provided under data_and_models/example_stand/.

 Uses the following packages: numpy, matplotlib, PIL, json, alphashape, shapely, glob, sys, os, sklearn and datetime.

-NB!
-Example stand (.csv) and affiliated .geojson example coming soon.

 NB!
 If you are the owner of the harvester data and use this code, we strongly encourage you to share information on the location of root-rot infested areas within the stand with the forest owner.